President says ‘radical’ solution needed to solve homelessness crisis

 Working Christmas

-The President said he is facing into a working Christmas with 16 pieces of legislation to sign between December 25th and 27th but that he was looking forward to spending time with his family.
+The President said he was facing into a working Christmas with 16 pieces of legislation to be signed between December 25th and 27th, but added that he was looking forward to spending time with his family.

-His Friday speech, addressing broad themes around the holidays, included some international focus and he sent special thanks to Irish peacekeepers abroad and to their families.
-He also acknowledged those for whom Christmas this year is overshadowed by circumstances.
+He sent special thanks to Irish peacekeepers abroad and their families, and also acknowledged those for whom Christmas this year is overshadowed by circumstances.

 “The story of Christmas is one of a baby born in Bethlehem who brought peace and joy to the world.
 Today many of our fellow citizens across the world live within the dark shadows of conflict, persecution, violence, injustice and poverty,” he said.

-At home he remarked on the appropriateness of an Irish response to the changing pattern of migration “in a spirit of openness and hospitality, welcoming and supporting those who wish for a better life, or simply a life free from fear”.
+At home Mr Higgins remarked on the appropriateness of an Irish response to the changing pattern of migration “in a spirit of openness and hospitality, welcoming and supporting those who wish for a better life, or simply a life free from fear”.

-“So as we leave behind the dark days of mid-Winter, and move towards a season of new beginnings and new possibilities, let us do so with a renewed commitment to social solidarity.